vemurisowjanya/automated-testing/PCSAWebTests/README.md

 #####Eclipse
 1. Go to [Eclipse's Download site](https://www.eclipse.org/downloads/).
-1. Download the Eclipse IDE for EE Developer's (preferably) as it comes with Maven, Git and TestNG plugin already installed or download the Eclipse IDE for Java Developers.
+1. Download the Eclipse IDE for EE Developers (preferably) as it comes with Maven, Git and TestNG plugin already installed or download the Eclipse IDE for Java Developers.
 1. Select a mirror and install.

 #####Egit Plugin for Eclipse